CKPC-FM

-CKPC-FM (92.1 FM, Lite 92) is a radio station in Brantford, Ontario.
-Owned by Evanov Communications, it broadcasts a soft adult contemporary format, billed as "Southern Ontario's Favourites".
-The studios are located at 325 West St in Brantford while its transmitter located near Brant Rd 24 and McLean School Rd north of Brantford.
+CKPC-FM (92.1 FM, Lite 92) is a commercial radio station in Brantford, Ontario.
+Owned by Evanov Communications, it broadcasts a soft adult contemporary format, branded as "Southern Ontario's Favourites".
+The studios are on West Street at Harris Avenue in Brantford.

+CKPC-FM is a Class C1 FM station.
+It has an effective radiated power (ERP) of 80,000 watts, covering not just the Waterloo Region of Southern Ontario but also the Hamilton and Niagara Regions.
+The transmitter is off McLean School Road near Ontario Highway 24, north of Brantford.

 Target market

 The station's format is designed to attract and cater to the adult audience aged 35+ in South Western Ontario and is actively rated in both the Hamilton and Kitchener/Waterloo markets.
-The station is powered by a strong signal, reaching much of the population of Southern and Southwestern Ontario, although the Greater Toronto Area soft adult contemporary market was targeted by co-owned CKDX-FM until the latter's flip to country music in 2023.
+The station is powered by a strong signal, reaching much of the population of Southern and Southwestern Ontario..
 CKPC-FM provides relevant news, traffic reports and regional advertising.

 The station is available on-line via streaming, on services such as Streema, Online Radio Box, Radio Canada Online and iHeartRadio.